ndg63276/alexa-youtube/README.md

 **Unofficial YouTube skill for Alexa**

 ## Features
-* Play audio (currently no video) form YouTube videos
+* Play audio (currently no video) from YouTube videos
 * Live videos are supported as much as possible

 ## Skill Commands